-We have just had a customer visit our showroom with arms full of vertical fabrics.
+Today we had a customer visit our showroom in Leicester with arms full of vertical blinds fabric.

 She had had the whole house fitted with blinds, but 2 years later the bottom pockets of her fabric had fallen apart.